Medical Device Biocompatibility Testing – ISO 10993

 Cytotoxicity In Vitro – ISO 10993-5

 Cytotoxicity is a biocompatibility test performed on mammalian cells in culture.
-There are four in vitro cytotoxicity tests that PBL performs, MEM Elution, Agarose Overlay, Direct Contact, and the MTT assay.
+There are three in vitro cytotoxicity tests that PBL performs: MEM Elution, Agarose Overlay, and Direct Contact.
 Cytotoxicity testing evaluates the toxicity or materials and chemicals by exposing cultured cells to the sample directly or by preparing an extract from the sample and exposing the cells to the extract.
 Please visit our Cytotoxicity Testing Page for more details.

 Device Leachables and Extractables – ISO 10993-18